kubermatic/kubermatic/cmd/s3-exporter/README.md

         The port to listen on (default ":9340") -bucket string
-        The bucket to monitor (default "kubermatic-etcd-backups") -endpoint string
+        The bucket to monitor (default "kubermatic-etcd-backups") -ca-bundle string
+        Filename of the CA bundle to use (if not given, default system certificates are used) -endpoint string
         The s3 endpoint, e.G. https://my-s3.com:9000
   -kubeconfig string